andreafabrizi/DNSProxy/README.md

 DNSProxy is a simple and efficient solution.

-All you need to start resolving anonymous DNS is a PHP server hosting the *ns.php* resolver script.
+All you need to start resolving anonymous DNS is a PHP server hosting the *nslookup.php* resolver script.
 This software is completeley  TOR-friendly, it requires minimal resources.

 ## Disclaimer